-When preparing for the expenses associated with death, it is important to know how much to budget for.
-Funeral costs vary depending on what state you live in and if you would like a traditional burial or cremation.
+When preparing for the expenses associated with death, it is essential to know how much to budget for.
+Funeral costs vary depending on your state and if you would like a traditional burial or cremation.

-Cremations can cost between $700 – $7,000, which can be a financial shock for unexpected loved ones.
-Fortunately, there are ways to plan for these expenses responsibly.
+Cremations can cost between $700 – $7,000, which can be a financial shock for unexpecting loved ones.
+Fortunately, there are ways to plan for these expenses beforehand.

 What Is Cremation Insurance?

-Cremation insurance helps seniors prepare for the inevitable financial aspect of their own funeral while offering a cost-effective way to pay for coverage.
+Cremation insurance helps seniors prepare for the inevitable financial aspect of their funeral while offering a cost-effective way to pay for coverage.
 Monthly premiums never increase, and coverage never decreases, giving the policyholder peace of mind that they cannot outlive their policy and can afford payments into the future.

-Cremation insurance is a type of life insurance for seniors.
-Both are marketed using the following names.
+Cremation insurance is simply a type of life insurance for seniors marketed using the following names.

 - Final Expense Insurance

 - Funeral Insurance